fletchjp/MERG-Arduino-Software/README.md

  I have learned how to send a pull requests to Martin on his two repositories.
 These have now been merged in.

  I am continuing to work on the problem of Arduino configuration with VS Code.
+I have made some progress sorting out some errors I had made through not understanding some configuration options.

  ### 6th April 2021